open-cli-tools/concurrently/README.md

 concurrent --kill-others "npm run watch-js" "npm run watch-less"
 ```

-That way, if for some reason your `watch-less` died, you would notice it easier.
+That way, if for some reason e.g. your `watch-less` died, you would notice it easier.

 ## Install